Introduction

 Sync Android

-For this part, I used this tutorial for the most part: To Use Git on Android:
+For this part, I used this tutorial for the reference:

 • First, you’ll need to download and install the Termux app from the Google Play Store (Termux – Apps on Google Play).
 Once you have it installed, open the app and run the following commands